JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 ## Introduction

 Swift Concurrency splits memory into the "isolation domains" of various actors and tasks.
 Computations isolated to distinct domains can execute concurrently, so to prevent data races it is vital that no mutable state is simultaneously accessible from multiple domains.
-The Swift type system ensures this separation property by allowing only references to deeply immutable values to be communicated between isolation domains - such values conform to the `Sendable` protocol.
+The Swift type system ensures this separation property by allowing only references to deeply immutable values to be communicated between isolation domains.
+This is enforced through `Sendable` checking; only deeply immutable values can safely conform to the `Sendable` protocol, and only values that conform to the `Sendable` protocol can cross isolation domains.

-Unfortunately, requiring `Sendable` conformance for all values communicated between isolation domains is very restrictive in practice.
+Unfortunately, requiring `Sendable` conformance for all values that cross isolation domains is very restrictive in practice.
 For example, mutable objects cannot be constructed by one actor and then sent to another, even if they are never accessed except to be constructed then sent.
-A flow-sensitive analysis that determines whether values of arbitrary type can be safely without introduing data races sent would allow this pattern, and thus provide a large increase in the expressivity of Swift concurrency.
+A flow-sensitive analysis that determines whether values of arbitrary type can be safely sent without introduing data races would allow this pattern, and thus provide a large increase in the expressivity of Swift concurrency.

-The `SendNonSendable` pass, currently available as an experimental feature, implements a flow-sensitive analysis that tracks non-`Sendable` values, allowing them to be sent between isolation domains but marking them as "consumed" when they are.
+The `SendNonSendable` pass, currently available as an experimental feature, implements such a flow-sensitive analysis.
+It tracks all non-`Sendable` values within function scopes, allowing them to be sent between isolation domains but marking them as "consumed" when they are.
+Consumed values can henceforth not be accessed.
 This ensures that any potential data races resulting from concurrent access in the sending and receiving domains are avoided.
 The crux of this analysis is grouping values that could alias or reference each other into static "regions".
 Sending a value should consume the value itself and all other aliasing or referencing values in its region, as accessing those values after the send could also yield a race.

 This pass allows for greater flexibility of programming with Swift concurrency, without sacrificing data-race freedom or ergonomics.